PatternRecognition/OpenBMI/README.md

 8) 'Test_mat'
     : Test mat file

+9) 'TNNLS'
+    : Our proceeding paper in TNNLS codes (paradigm and basic examples) are included

 If you have any questions about our code, please leave any message. web site: http://openbmi.org